PaulHalloran/s2p3/README.md

 These correspond to U and V surface winds, cloud fraction, specific humidity (from which we calculate relative humidity), surface air temperature, sea-level pressure, land fraction, net downwelling shortwave radiation and downwelling longwave radiation

-Once the files are downloaded, I suggest merging the files for each model and variable into a single file, i.e. one file per variable per model.
+Once the files are downloaded merge the files for each model and variable into a single file, i.e. one file per variable per model. with the name format:

+ `MODEL-NAME_VARIABLE-NAME_EXPERIMENT-NAME_all.nc` e.g `MIROC-ESM_tas_historical_all.nc`

 For this I use cdo e.g. on the linux command line: `cdo mergetime relevant_input_files*.nc output_filename.nc`, or in practice I would have this in a python script which loops through them all and calls CDO using the subprocess module.

+The land sea mask file (sftlf), needs to be in the name format `sftlf_fx_'+cmip_model+'_*.nc`

 ## Scripts for producing the forcing files